evlaV/steamos-atomupd/doc/client.md

 Implementation-wise, the two steps described above (query for update and apply an update) are really separated, so that the client can do:
 - step 1: the client queries the server, receive an answer (a JSON file), save it somewhere and bail out.
+This can be performed using the `--query-only` argument.
 - step 2: the client open an existing JSON file describing an update, and apply it.
+To use an existing JSON file the argument `--update-file` needs to be provided
 - step 1 + step 2: the client query for update, get an answer, then apply it.
+  This is currently the default behavior.